-Summer weddings bring to mind delicate flowers and easy breezy flowing attire for you and your guests.
-Everything is lighter in the summer; from the clothing to the floral accessories, and it’s a time when most people use a light touch with their menus and decor as well.
-So don’t forget to do the same with your wedding cake.
-Here are some ideas for choosing an amazing cake for your summer affair.
+Summer weddings bring to mind delicate flowers and easy-breezy flowing attire for you and your guests.
+Everything is lighter in the summer from the clothing to the floral accessories, and it’s a time when most people use a light touch with their menus and decor as well.
+So don’t forget to do the same with your wedding cake!
+Here are some ideas for cakes for summer weddings.

 Choosing Seasonal Flavors